-Puerto Rico's Plebiscites - Puerto Rico Report
+Puerto Rico's Plebiscites - PUERTO RICO REPORT

 Independence

-Independence has never received anything but a tiny minority vote on the Island.
+Independence has never received much support in Puerto Rico plebiscite votes.
 5.5% was the best showing it ever received.
 That happened in 2012.
 There is no reason to believe that Puerto Rico wants independence.

-Congress could legally force independence on Puerto Rico, as Malaysia forced Singapore to become independent in 1965.

-Those who favor independence might want to see Congress insist on independence for Puerto Rico.
-An independence supporter told us that people don’t always want what is right for them, suggesting that the majority of voters in the Deep South might not have wanted an end to segregation, so it had to be forced on them.
-However, self-determination for Puerto Rico would certainly not lead to independence.
+The end of U.S. citizenship in a sovereign nation of Puerto Rico is viewed as a major reason behind the unpopularity of the Independence option.

+The people of Puerto Rico were granted U.S. citizenship in a 1917 federal law.

 Statehood

-Statehood’s share of the vote has ranged from 39% of the vote to 97.2%.
-In each referendum in the 21st century, the three most recent referenda, a clear majority chose statehood.
+Statehood’s share of the vote has increased over the years from 39% in 1967 to 97.2% in 2017.
+Most recently, statehood received 52.52% of the vote in the 2020 plebiscite, which offered a simple up-or-down vote on statehood.

-The three most recent votes, in which statehood was the top choice, were all structured differently and each one was a democratic vote organized by elected representatives of Puerto Rico.
+The three most recent votes – in 2012, 2017, and 2020 – resulted in statehood as the top choice.
+Each vote was certified by the Puerto Rico State Election Commission.

-Free association is independence, with a compact of free association which the United States and Puerto Rico could negotiate and either nation end at any time.
+The popularity of statehood lies, at last in part, in the fact that U.S. citizenship under statehood is secured through the U.S. Constitution.

 Commonwealth

-Commonwealth is the real stumbling block for the resolution of Puerto Rico’s status.
-The Department of Justice has been insistent that a ballot should include continued territory status.
-Puerto Rico uses the term “commonwealth” in its official name, and the current territory status is what the federal government understands that to mean.
+Commonwealth has been the historical stumbling block for the resolution of Puerto Rico’s status.
+The term “commonwealth” means different things to different people, and it is constantly changing.

-Commonwealth got a majority of the votes in 1967, when it was widely understood in Puerto Rico to mean “enhanced commonwealth” — a discredited idea that has been declared unconstitutional and impossible by all three branches of the federal government.
+“Commonwealth” got a majority of the votes in 1967, when it was widely understood in Puerto Rico to mean an “enhanced commonwealth” with a vast swath of new privileges for Puerto Rico — a discredited idea that has been declared unconstitutional and impossible by all three branches of the federal government.

-It had a narrow plurality in 1993, but Congress could not act on that vote because it was defined in a way that was impossible under the U.S. Constitution.
-It lost in 1998, 2012, and 2017.
+“Commonwealth” had a narrow plurality in 1993, but Congress could not act on that vote because the term was again defined in a way that was invalid under the U.S. Constitution.

+The “commonwealth” definition on the 1967 ballot is different from the “commonwealth” option presented as a valid option to the Puerto Rican people in 1993.

+In 2011, Congress’s official nonpartisan research resource – the Congressional Research Service (CRS) – made this point clearly in a chart describing Puerto Rico’s plebiscite history by adding footnotes to describe the variations of “commonwealth” options on ballots over the years.